gipity/gipity-core-adk/README.md

 ---

-# 🚀 Production-Ready Mobile App Scaffold
+# 🚀 Production-Ready Mobile App ADK

 **Build cross-platform mobile applications in hours, not weeks.** A complete foundation for React + Capacitor + Express + Supabase applications with built-in authentication, multimedia handling, and native mobile deployment.